-Following a city audit of unfunded liabilities,9 the City established an IRS Section 115 Trust Fund (Trust) in FY 2018 to help pre-fund its pension obligations.
-The Trust acts as a rainy-day fund that allows the City to set aside resources restricted for payment of pension obligations and is intended to prepare for and partially offset increases in contributions in the coming years.10
+Following a city audit of unfunded liabilities, the City authorized an IRS Section 115 Trust Fund (Trust) in FY 2018 to help pre-fund its pension obligations.
+The Trust acts as a rainy-day fund that allows the City to set aside resources restricted for payment of pension obligations and is intended to prepare for and partially offset increases in contributions in the coming years.

-When the City established the Trust in 2018, the City already had some funds set aside for employee retirement benefits, so there was a starting balance of \$3.8 million.
-The City's actuary indicated that the City should be investing a minimum of \$4.0 million in the Trust annually.
-In FY 2018, the City's target contribution was \$4.0 million.
-In FY 2019, the target contribution increased to \$5.5 million.
-The City
+When the City established the Trust in 2019, the City already had some funds set aside for employee retirement benefits, so there was a starting balance of \$3.9 million.

-9 Employee Benefits: Tough Decisions Ahead: https://berkeleyca.gov/sites/default/files/2022-01/2010-11-16 Item 13 Employee Benefits Tough Decisions Ahead-Auditor%281%29.pdf
+&lt;sup>9 Employee Benefits: Tough Decisions Ahead: https://berkeleyca.gov/sites/default/files/2022-01/2010-11-16 Item 13 Employee Benefits Tough Decisions Ahead-Auditor%281%29.pdf

-10 According to the 2021 Unfunded Liabilities Report, employer contributions for the City's three CalPERS pension plans fluctuate from year to year based on an annual actuarial valuation performed by CalPERS.
+&lt;sup>10 According to the 2021 Unfunded Liabilities Report, employer contributions for the City's three CalPERS pension plans fluctuate from year to year based on an annual actuarial valuation performed by CalPERS.
 The rate CalPERS comes up with is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.

-has made contributions to the Trust on a yearly basis since FY 2018, but has fallen short of its goals (Table 11).
+The City has made contributions to the Trust on a yearly basis since FY 2019, but has fallen short of its goals in the last two fiscal years (Table 11).

 Table 11.
-Contributions to the Section 115 Trust, FY 2018 - FY 2021
+Contributions to the Section 115 Trust, FY 2019 - FY 2021